cohesity/cohesity-powershell-module/docs/overview.md

 It includes cmdlets useful for automating common tasks and orchestrating workflows in your environment.

 This PowerShell module can be used on Windows, Linux or Mac OS.

+The Cohesity PowerShell Module leverages Cohesity REST API to interact with the Cohesity Cluster.